bukovyn/CentOS-7-Server/README.md

 If the above assumptions are correct and your drive is recognized, it should be detected automatically by CentOS.
 Typically, the convention for drive names begin with hd or sd followed by a letter to indicate the device.
 For example, the first device could be `/dev/sda` or `/dev/hda`, the second `/dev/sdb` or `/dev/hdb`, and so on.

-The following command shows the output with only ony physical drive on the system:
+The following command shows the output with only one physical drive on the system:
 ```
 $ ls /dev/sd*
 /dev/sda  /dev/sda1  /dev/sda2  /dev/sdc